How to Safely Load MSFS Updates

 If you think you have covered all the bases correctly, the next thing to do is quit out of MSFS gently via the menu options and then restart your machine.

 Starting MSFS on a freshly rebooted system will give the software a chance to perform any initialisation it needs to do on the new code, without interference from the community folder.
-Have another look to see if you have missed any updates.
+Load a flight using a default aeroplane in order to force MSFS to integrate the new components with the rest of its engine.
+The more you do here the more integrated of the new code becomes (judged empirically).

 Exit MSFS